 Add to your top line and overall profitability by earning $100 to $200 on average per signing!
 It’s an ideal complement to an existing real estate or notary career and opens the door to even more potential!

-Become familiar with the specific types of documents used in real estate and loan transactions.
-This module teaches you the terminology used in real estate transactions and helps you identify different types of loan documents and their functions.
+However, in order to perform adequately as a Loan Signing Specialist, you need to become familiar with the specific types of documents used in real estate and loan transactions.
+This module teaches you the terminology used in real estate transactions and helps you identify different types of loan documents and their function.

 From online social networks to blogs and beyond, today’s networking opportunities have greatly expanded.
 So when it comes to your real estate career, which networking technologies will be most beneficial to your career?
 Allied can help.

+Real estate is a constantly evolving business.
+It is sometimes difficult to determine which technologies real estate professionals should embrace.
 Busy real estate professionals often do not have time to understand the latest and greatest forms of technology.
 However, this designation will provide you with the knowledge needed to integrate technology into your working lives efficiently and successfully.
-The purpose of this designation is to show that a moderate modification, such as adding a blog to your Web site, may help you to grow, prosper and continue to carry on in a real estate field that continues to change.

 What You Will Learn

 Allied’s Green Specialist designation is designed to help you gain better insight into what makes a building product green.
-Many homebuyers are going green and their main motivating factors are: reducing energy costs, maintaining family health, and protecting the environment.
 As a real estate salesperson, you can be prepared to meet these green home-buying needs.
 Set yourself apart with an awareness of what constitutes a green home.
 As a Green Specialist, you’ll be prepared!

 Talk with an Allied Representative today.